robertfeldt/InterpretableModels.jl/README.md

 Interpretable and explainable machine learning and AI.

-Currently implements so called SLIM (Supersprase Linear Integer Model) Scoring systems via a heuristic optimization approach.
+Currently implements so called SLIM (Supersparse Linear Integer Model) Scoring systems via a heuristic optimization approach.
 See [examples/bankruptcy_dataset.jl](examples/bankruptcy_dataset.jl) for a simple example of its use.